Semi-blind Source Separation via Sparse Representations and Online Dictionary Learning: Experimental Evaluation: An Audio Forensics Source Separation Example

 We demonstrate the performance of our approach on a stylized version of the audio separation task described in the introduction, which is motivated by forensic examination of audio obtained during law enforcement events where electroshock devices are utilized.
-For the sake of this example, we suppose that the electroshock devices discharge approximately $36$ times per second, and the waveforms generated by the device during discharge take one of two different forms depending on the level of resistive load encountered by the device.
-The collected audio corresponds to the nominally periodic discharge of the device, superimposed with background noise (eg., speech).
+For the sake of this example, we suppose that the electroshock devices discharge approximately $36$ times per second (a nominal period of $27.8$ ms), and the waveforms generated by the device during discharge take one of two different forms depending on the level of resistive load encountered by the device.
+The collected audio corresponds to the nominally periodic discharge of the device, superimposed with background noise.
 Our aim is to separate this superposition into its components.

 Figure~\ref{Signals} shows a segment of the signals used in the simulation.
-We simulate the form of the approximately periodic signals ($x_p$), shown in Figure~\ref{Signals} (a), using two distinct exponentially decaying sinusoids, to emulate a series RLC circuits with different parameters, to model the loaded and open circuit states.
-Specifically, we generate two distinct waveforms, which correspond to the two states (high and low resistive load), and form the overall signal $x_p$ by concatenating randomly-selected versions of these prototype signals, each of which is subject to a few samples of timing offset in order to model the non-idealities of the actual electroshock device.
-A speech signal\footnote[1]{Speech Samples obtained from VoxForge Speech Corpus: \texttt{www.voxforge.org/home}} shown in Figure~\ref{Signals} (b), was used to model background noise that may be present during the altercation.
+We simulate the form of the nominally periodic signals ($x_p$), shown in Figure~\ref{Signals} (a), using two distinct exponentially decaying sinusoids, corresponding to the use of two series RLC circuits with different resistance parameters to model the loaded and open circuit states.
+We form the overall signal $x_p$ by concatenating a sequence of randomly-selected versions of these two prototype signals, each of which is subject to a few samples of random timing offset or \emph{jitter}, in order to model the non-idealities of an actual electroshock device\footnote{The timing offsets for each prototype signal were selected randomly from a collection of $20$ distinct values from a symmetric interval $1.39$ ms in duration centered at the nominal pulse occurrence time.}.
+A speech signal\footnote{Speech Samples obtained from VoxForge Speech Corpus: \texttt{www.voxforge.org/home}} shown in Figure~\ref{Signals} (b), was used to model background source.
 We simulate the overall raw audio data as a linear combination of $x_p$, $x_u$ and zero-mean random Gaussian noise $~\mathcal{N}(0,\sigma^2)$ (Figure~\ref{Signals} (c) depicts the ideal case $\sigma=0$).

-The data matrix $X$ is formed from the signal $x$ as discussed in Section \ref{probForm} using non-overlapping segments with $400$ samples each, and we form the dictionary $D_1$ by incorporating certain circular shifts of the nominal prototype pulses from which $x_p$ was generated.
-We then employ the semi-blind MCA approach (discussed in Section~\ref{algoDiscussion}) to separate the background audio from the approximately known periodic portion.
+The data matrix $X$ is then formed from the signal $x$ as discussed in Section \ref{probForm}, using non-overlapping segments with $400$ samples each.